dinhnguyen28/app_chat/README.md

 # app_chat

-App chat like messenger real-time using Firebase, combine with BloC.
-Source code is private, so for more information please contact me at dinh.nguyen2842000@gmail.com
+A private project for a Flutter and Firebase chat application using BloC for state management.
+If you have specific questions or need more information, Please contact me: dinh.nguyen2842000@gmail.com